andreacolledan/pattern-rewriting-language/README.md

 $ meson compile -C build
 ```

-Finally, you can run a PRL program `program.prl` by navigating to the `build` folder and running
+Finally, you can run a PRL program `program.prl` with

 ```
-$ prl program.prl
+$ build/prl path/to/program.prl
 ```

 Some example programs are included in the `examples` folder.
 For a list of supported command-line options, run